 Building an additional wharf will:

-An economic effects study is being undertaken by local independent economists, Economic Solutions Ltd, to assess the economic impact of Napier Port operations on the region.
-The assessment will include the development and what the likely impacts of it will be.
+An economic impact study has been completed by local independent economists, Economic Solutions Ltd, to assess the economic impact of Napier Port's current operations and the likely impact of the new wharf on the region.
+To see the study go here.

 The contribution the Port makes to Hawke’s Bay’s economy is already significant.
-More than 700 people are employed as a result of the Port operations and another 27,000 are employed throughout the region by related industries.
+More than 700 people are employed as a result of the Port operations and another 27,000 are employed in full or part-time roles throughout the region by related industries.

 The construction period alone is estimated to employ an additional 126 people and Napier Port operations and the development will enable more than 8,500 extra jobs throughout Hawke’s Bay’s export economy by 2025.

-In dollar terms, Napier Port supports more than $3.4 billion to Hawke’s Bay’s Gross Regional Product or value added (GRP).
+In dollar terms, Napier Port supports more than $3.4 billion to Hawke’s Bay’s Gross Regional Product (GRP).
 By 2025, the Port is forecast to be associated with a total regional GRP impact of $4.7 billion, or an estimated 52 percent of total Hawke’s Bay GRP.